natemaia/dk/README.md

 ```
 and tries to execute it, **it must be executable**.

 Further configuration like new layout and callback functions can be done by
-copying he default config header `src/config.def.h` to `src/config.h`, editing
+copying the default config header `src/config.def.h` to `src/config.h`,
-it and recompiling.
-This file isn't tracked by git so you can maintain
+editing it and recompiling.
+This file isn't tracked by git so you can keep
 configuration across updates.

 #### Commands